Auldbrass Plantation: Previous usage

 Prior to European colonization of the Americas, the land was occupied by the indigenous Yamasee, who were forced out in 1715 during the Yamasee War.
-The land was parceled out, and land grants given to various colonists, starting in 1731.
+The land was parceled out and land grants were given to various colonists, starting in 1731.
 The site of Auldbrass contained as many as 16 land grants during the mid-18th century.
-The property owners built several structures on their respective properties, none of which are extant.
-The grant for Mount Pleasant, the land surrounding the main building, was issued in 1736 to Charles Barker and originally covered 474 acre.
+The property owners built several structures on their respective properties, none of which survive.
+The grant for Mount Pleasant, the land surrounding the current plantation's main building, was issued in 1736 to Charles Barker and originally covered 474 acre.
 This later became the property of John Deas, whose house was completed in 1758, at the site of the main building.

 Several of the smaller grants had been combined by 1760; five of these land grants—Mount Pleasant, Mount Alexander, Charlton, Richfield, and Old Combahee—would eventually be combined to form Auldbrass.
 James Michie owned the Richfield and Mount Alexander grants, and Walter Izard owned Old Combahee.
 The first use of the name "Old Brass" for the plantation is attributed to John H. Screven, who bought Mount Pleasant in 1859 and sold it five years later to William Middleton.
 It is not known how the name "Old Brass" came about, but the name is variously cited as having been derived from slaves' skin color, a specific slave, or a landing on the river.
 In any case, James U. Jackson obtained Old Brass and some adjacent land at the beginning of the 20th century.
-During World War I, Jackson's land was acquired by the Savannah River Lumber Company, which Stevens later acquired.
+During World War I, Jackson's land was acquired by the Savannah River Lumber Company; Stevens acquired the land in 1938.